 White and gray are also suitable Feng Shui options for the bedroom.
 These colors are associated with the metal element and help bring more clarity to your life.

-Feng Shui Bedroom Design Tip 6: Avoid Cluttering the Room with Décor
+Design Tip 6: Avoid Cluttering the Bedroom with Décor

 Carefully positioned décor and Feng Shui ornaments can help make your bedroom more inviting.
 However, you should use caution to avoid cluttering the room.